FIFA's 48-team World Cup plan explained

 There are eight groups of four teams, who all play each other once, with the top two progressing to the last 16.
 From there, it is a straight knockout format.

 The last tournament, held in Brazil in 2014 and won by Germany, lasted just over a month.
-Any expanded tournament would almost certainly take longer.
+Any expanded tournament would mean more matches and almost certainly take longer.

-The proposal will be discussed by FIFA's Council at Tuesday's meeting in Zurich and a decision will be made then.
+The proposal was discussed by FIFA's Council at Tuesday's meeting in Zurich.

 The council consists of 37 members, including the president, eight vice-presidents and 28 members elected by the national associations.

-Infantino has insisted the decision should be taken in the interests of developing football around the globe and should not be financially driven.
+Infantino previously insisted the decision should be taken in the interests of developing football around the globe and should not be financially driven.

 That said, a World Cup with 48 teams is anticipated to generate close to $1 billion in extra revenue, FIFA estimates.